Petting: Belly rubs

-A belly rub or tummy rub is the act of gently touching a dog's stomach area.
+A belly rub or tummy rub is the act of gently touching a pet's stomach area.
 Numerous dogs enjoy belly rubbing, but not all of them.
 When a dog rolls on their back, it may be an indication that the dog wants a belly rub; however, this is not always the case.
 A dog’s stomach is an immensely vulnerable part of their body.
 Some body language that indicates that a dog wants a belly rub includes vocalization, tail wagging, open (or squinty) eyes, relaxed and open mouth, while their body is wiggly and loose.
 If the dog kicks their leg or both legs during belly rub, it is completely normal, and the phenomenon itself is called a scratch reflex.

 While some cats enjoy belly rubs, many do not.
 If a cat rolls onto its back, exposing its belly, it may be finding a comfortable position to sleep, or inviting another cat to play fight.